 Juggling angry Russians, the British Mi5, and an international terrorist, debonair art dealer and part-time rogue Charlie Mortdecai races to recover a stolen painting rumored to contain a code that leads to lost gold.

-Hercule Poirot, the best detective in the world decides to leave on the Orient Express.
+Hercule Poirot, the best detective in the world decides to travel on the Orient Express.
 The train accidentally gets stopped because of a small avalanche.
-Little did he know that a murder was planned and that a person on this train was able of committing such crime.
-Will he solve this murder before the train starts working again?Written by
+Little did he know that a murder was planned and that a person on this train was capable of committing such crime.Written by

 See more »

 35 of 60 people found this review helpful.